-R-C102-07: Turner & Watanabe, Private Pensions in Industrialized Countries, Chapter 5, Pension Risk and Insurance
+R-C102-07: Turner & Watanabe, Chapter 5, Pension Risk and Insurance

-R-C123-07: Funding Risks for Multi-Employer Plans
+R-C123-07 Funding Risks for Multi-Employer Plans

 This question tested the candidate's ability to evaluate the proposal of joining a multiemployer plan.
 It also tested the candidate's general understanding of multiemployer plans in a real world setting and tested their knowledge of how multiemployer plans are funded and what factors could potentially result in a difference of cost results.